 The successful candidate will already have experience of leadership at a senior level and will be supported to further enhance and develop their strategic planning, leadership and management skills.
 They will be professionally accountable to the NHS Tayside Chief Executive and will work closely with Executive Directors across Tayside, Chief Officers, Third Sector organisations, Carers and people with lived experience.
-They will lead a team including the Associate Director for Mental Health, Associate Medical Director for Mental Health and the Associate Nurse Director for Mental Health and the wider Partnerships to provide oversight of all mental healthcare services.
-The Director of Mental Health will influence and assure progress against the commitments made in the Listen Learn Change Action plan, the Tayside
+They will lead a team including the Associate Director for Mental Health, Associate Medical Director for Mental Health and the Associate Nurse Director for Mental Health and the wider Mental Health Senior Leadership Team across the Health and Social Care Partnerships to provide oversight of all mental healthcare services.
+The Director of Mental Health will influence and assure progress against the commitments made in the Listen Learn Change Action plan, the Tayside Mental Health and Wellbeing Strategy and whole system Change Programme.